News

 Last night was the final club night of the year, and as is customary, we had our Christmas Do.

 I would like to thank Chairman Price for hosting such a pleasant evening.
-There was a fine buffet, supplemented this year by the fabulous baking skills of Gee, who outdid themselves with loads of delectable cake.
+There was a fine buffet, supplemented this year by the fabulous baking skills of Gee, who outdid herself with loads of delectable cake.
 Dave P heroically organised the traditional chase-the-ace contest; extra cards had to be found to accommodate the large throng clamouring to join in.
 Mario won the poker; he’s a bit of a shark, it turns out.
 Dave H even sorted out a team blitz event, so there was a bit of chess going on.
 (Shocking, we know.)

 We bade farewell and (dare we say?) good riddance to Kobus, who has been threatening to emigrate for ages.
 It feels like a few have left us for other parts this year: Wallasey, Nottingham, Cornwall, Germany, Poland, Malta (though that last one keeps coming back) and so on.
 They will all be missed—eventually.